dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

 Promote a current internal to production

-    // Fraction of users who are eligible to receive the release.
-0 <= fraction < 1.
-Default value: the previous rollout user fraction (if any) or 100% appContext.setUserFraction(0.2);
+    // Percentage of users who are eligible to receive the release.
+0 < percentage < 100.
+Default value: the previous rollout user percentage (if any) or 100% appContext.setUserPercentage(20);

     GooglePlayPublisher.promoteFromInternalToProduction(new App(appContext));